 Below is a short video of a glass tree installation in the woods behind our house.
 A few were co-created with my husband Jayden Soroka from recycled glass during a workshop with local artist Nicole Bauberger.
-Jayden also made the wood trunk and wooden frames for the large glass tree sculpture by the side of the highway.
+Jayden also made the wood trunk and branch frames for the large glass tree sculpture by the side of the highway.

 I had many excellent teachers when I first started learning stained glass in the remote northern town of Whitehorse Yukon.
 Jeanine Baker was my first teacher and from her I’m very grateful to have learned the foundations of stained glass.
 Carmen Komish had a small supply shop at the time and she also offered classes that were very helpful in getting started.
-Finally Mike the Stained Glass Guy was always very generous with his time and expertise.
+And Mike the Stained Glass Guy was always very generous with his time and expertise.
 Many thanks to all these wonderful teachers!

 Next